mini-maxit/file-storage/Readme.md

 - taskID (required): Integer value representing the unique task identifier.
 - overwrite (optional): Boolean value indicating whether to overwrite an existing task directory.
 - description (required): File upload for the task description (e.g., description.pdf).
-- inputFiles (required): Array of file uploads representing the input files.
-- outputFiles (required): Array of file uploads representing the output files.
+- archive (required): Archive file (.zip or .tar.gz) with the following folder structure after decompressing:
+    - Task - directory that should contain the description.pdf file
+      - input - directory with input files (that match pattern {number}.in)
+      - output - directory with output files (that match pattern {number}.out)

 #### Request example: